radiodee1/awesome-chatbot/README.md

 use 50% dropout, but something closer to 30%.
 I can run task #1 and #19 with lower dropout if I want to later.
 WHAT WORKED:
 The task #1 experiment worked with the recurrent output code.
 The #19 tests still don't work!

+10/6/18 - I've completed some code that runs on hadoop and helps clean input from the reddit download.
+I have been keeping it in a separate repository.
+I will include a link to the github repository here: https://github.com/radiodee1/awesome-hadoop-reddit .

 # Organization
 The folders and files in the project are organized in the following manor.
 The root directory of the project is called `awesome-chatbot`.
 In that folder are sub folders named `data`,  `model`, `raw` and `saved`.
 There are several script files in the main folder along side the folders mentioned above.
 These scripts all have names that start with the word `do_` .
 This is so that when the files are listed by the computer the scripts will all appear together.
 Below is a folder by folder breakdown of the project.
 * `data` This folder holds the training data that the model uses during the `fit` and `predict` operations.
 The contents of this folder are generally processed to some degree by the project scripts.
 This pre-processing is described below.
 This folder also holds the `vocab` files that the program uses for training and inference.
 The modified word embeddings are also located here.